MAGDA-Project/magda_drones2wrf/readme.md

 ```

 * <input file> is the path of the dataset source in csv format.
-You can see an example of the format [here](fixtures/source.csv)
+You can see an example of the format [here](fixtures/source2.csv)
 * <output file> is the path of WRF ascii file to create.
+* An example of the configuration file is available [here](fixtures/config.yaml)